MLSDev/TRON/README.md

   })
 ```

+You can also use `EmptyResponse` struct in cases where you don't care about actual response, or response from the server is empty(<>).

 ## Custom mappers

 Starting with 0.2.0, we are adding support for any custom mapper to be used with TRON.
 Now, instead of JSONDecodable, all generic constraints on TRON accept `ResponseParseable` protocol, that can be easily implemented for your mapper.